Zakaria-El-Maachi/Zakaria-El-Maachi/README.md

 ## Passionate Computer Science Engineer in the Making 🖥️

-I am currently a computer science student at the College of Computing, University Mohammed VI.
+I am currently a computer science student at the College of Computing, University Mohammed VI.\\
 I am deeply passionate about the field, especially when it comes to tinkering with low-level concepts and truly understanding how things work behind the scenes.
-Rather than just using libraries or ready-made tools without comprehension, I dive deep into the intricacies of software engineering and artificial intelligence.

 ---